How does Maine state income tax and unemployment insurance work in 2026?

 What a Maine hire through Teamed looks like, day by day:

-Maine's payroll compliance layer is relatively manageable compared to California or New York, which means the cost-curve case for running your own US entity arrives earlier per headcount than in higher-compliance states.
+Maine's payroll compliance layer is relatively manageable compared to California or Connecticut, which means the cost-curve case for running your own US entity arrives earlier per headcount than in higher-compliance states.
 For a professional-services employer with a small Maine team, the maths typically starts favouring your own entity at around ten to fourteen Maine employees rather than five or six.
 Use the Crossover Calculator to see the month the EOR model stops being right.
 It's built into the relationship.
 EOR is the right model for Maine, until it isn't.